oprypin/crystal-imgui/docs/flags.md

 - To be backward compatible with older API which took an 'int mouse_button = 1' argument, we need to treat small flags values as a mouse button index, so we encode the mouse button in the first few bits of the flags.
-  It is therefore guaranteed to be legal to pass a mouse button index in [`ImGui::ImGuiPopupFlags`][].
+  It is therefore guaranteed to be legal to pass a mouse button index in [`ImGuiPopupFlags`][ImGui::ImGuiPopupFlags].
-- For the same reason, we exceptionally default the [`ImGui::ImGuiPopupFlags`][] argument of BeginPopupContextXXX functions to 1 instead of 0.
+- For the same reason, we exceptionally default the [`ImGuiPopupFlags`][ImGui::ImGuiPopupFlags] argument of BeginPopupContextXXX functions to 1 instead of 0.
   IMPORTANT: because the default parameter is 1 (==ImGuiPopupFlags_MouseButtonRight), if you rely on the default parameter and want to another another flag, you need to pass in the ImGuiPopupFlags_MouseButtonRight flag.
 - Multiple buttons currently cannot be combined/or-ed in those functions (we could allow it later).